-Just like digital cameras, scanners have come along way and the prices have become more affordable.
+Like digital cameras, scanners have come a long way, and the prices have become more affordable.

-Here are some more popular art scanners to take a look at.
+Below are some more popular art scanners artists are using.

 The Canon CanoScan LiDE220 is compact and is one of the slimmest scanners I am talking about today.